 2) View the contemporary indigenous art collection

-Many of these works have the word “dreaming” in the title.
+Many of these works have the word “dreaming” in the title, and this word has a special significance.
 In indigenous Australian art, a dreaming is a sacred story that belongs to one particular group.
 It is passed on from one member of that group to another, and it is forbidden to tell the story to someone outside of the group.

 A lot of colonial Australian art is landscape paintings of the Australian wild, aka the bush.
 Many of the paintings were gorgeous, but I found myself eventually wishing that I could leave the museum and go look at the actual Australian bush, instead of spending all day staring at landscapes.